fkarg/fkarg.github.io/_posts/2020-12-29-longtermplans.md

 that you hit your _lag_ measures as well.

 ### Tips for applying them
-A Lag measures can be singular as well: 'Finish writing the Goal Setting Workshop post' is a current Lag measure for a milestone of mine.
+A Lag measure can be singular as well: 'Finish writing the Goal Setting Workshop post' is a current Lag measure for a milestone of mine.
 It does not necessarily have to be clear _how_ lag measures are achieved, but it should be clear how to hit the lead measures.